 This will still drink well for another 5-8 years before it declines.
 Our Porterhouses helped contribute to a better experience masking some of its shortcomings.

 The wine showed dull, dark fruit with more earthiness than expected given its evolution from its bottle age.
 Dry soil & clay, stones, dry forest floor, dry tobacco, used leather and withering & dark flowers.
 The acidity was pleasant but not up to par.
 The finish lacked Margaux beauty but, it did pop up here and there.
 Just no consistency.
 The fruit was flat and lots of dry earth on the long set.
 Not bad just no up to what I expect from Lascombes and the vintage.

-Photos of; Chateau Lascombes, concrete tank cellar, barrel room with some unique lighting for a Bordeaux producer and their tasting salon. — 3 days ago
+Photos of; Chateau Lascombes, concrete tank cellar, barrel room with some unique lighting for a Bordeaux producer and their tasting salon. — a year ago

 Pretty excited to be getting the 2020 to sell anyday.
 Just tried the 2019 and really loved it.
 Got to listen to the winemaker.
 Amazing!
 He is also the winemaker for Chateau Rauzan Segla and Chateau Canon.
 Really cool.
 Looking forward to the 2020! — 7 months ago